kjell/mcn-2020-git-haiku/index.md

-In the sea-surf edge
+In the cicada's cry
-I am off to bed - but ah!
+sky-reflecting violets
-Mogami River.
+Bearded, with bent canes